Main content

 Allan Little explores the troubling legacy of the trial that divided and shook France to its core, finding Pétainism still alive in the far right politics of the present.

-Poring over archive, we hear how France attempted to reckon with its collaboration with the Nazi regime, the trial acting as a mirror to face up to its dark past.
+Poring over archive, we hear how France attempted to reckon with its collaboration with the Nazi regime, the trial acting as a mirror for the nation to face up to its dark past.
 Eight decades of disagreement over Pétain’s crimes reflect not only national trauma, but a country that remains deeply divided over its past, even today.

 Presented by Allan Little